ErickRabocse/ErickRabocse/README.md

 - 👋 Hi, I’m @ErickRabocse
-- 👀 I’m interested in learning to create apps for our daily tasks.
+- 👀 I’m interested in improving my JS skills to create awesome apps.
-- 🌱 I’m currently learning JS.
+- 🌱 I’m currently learning REACT.
 - 💞️ I’m looking to collaborate on websites.
 - 📫 You can reach me at: erickchavezescobar@gmail.com